 Considering both taste and tradition, we choose to use animal rennet in all of our cheeses.
 While the use of microbial rennet allows cheesemakers to call their products vegetarian, we feel that milk products themselves are not truly vegetarian, as most dairies regularly slaughter some animals.
 After all, in order to have milk, an animal must become pregnant and once that animal gives birth, the offspring (especially males) do not always find a place on the farm.
 Animal rennet, a naturally occurring enzyme found in the stomach lining of young calves, is a by-product of veal production.
 We feel that if calves are going to be slaughtered for veal, it is best to use as much of the animal as possible, hence, rennet.
-Interestingly, veal is often a by-product of the dairy industry.
-Veal calves are usually the unwanted offspring of dairy cows.
-And also, we like the traditional taste animal rennet contributes to our cheeses.
+Additionally, we like the traditional flavor animal rennet contributes to our cheeses.

 Are your cheeses pasteurized?
 What is pasteurization?